U.S. Federal Reserves fines BNP Paribas $246 mln for foreign exchange fixing

 2 Min Read

-WASHINGTON (Reuters) - The Federal Reserve announced on Monday it had fined BNP Paribas (BNPP.PA) $246 million for "unsafe and unsound" practices in its foreign exchange markets, saying it had found deficiencies in the bank’s oversight and internal controls of its traders.
+WASHINGTON, July 17 (Reuters) - The Federal Reserve announced Monday it was fining BNP Paribas $246 million for "unsafe and unsound" practices in its foreign exchange markets.

 The fine marks the latest action taken by the U.S. central bank as part of a long-running crackdown on price-fixing across foreign exchange markets, in which several banks have already pleaded guilty to conspiring to manipulate currency prices.